armthethinker/project-init-php/README.md

 bower update
 grunt full
 ```
-All of your files shoudl be set up and ready to go!
+All of your files should be set up and ready to go!

 ## Components
 This project uses bower to pull down other repos and put the files in their new home.